Asahi Kanji

 The Radicals Flashcards / Review mode

-Navigate through the stack with the scrolling list.
+Browse the stack using the scrolling list.

-In the Flashcards panel hide the meanings and names and flip through the cards.
+In the Flashcards panel hide the meanings and names and flip through the cards.” → “In the Flashcards panel, hide the meanings and names, then flip through the cards.

 There are 259 cards in the database but some complex bushu which never appear in Jōyō kanji are not included in the tests.